pinkston3/slitherlink/README.md

 *   As mentioned above, the solver doesn't take any command-line options, and it would be nice to have options like verbose output.

+*   A far more interesting question is, how to generate hard slitherlink puzzles?
+This is a topic worth exploring in the future!